 For the Fall Season academic eligibility is determined by the 3rd trimester report card.
 Students that fail more than 6 academic credits in the 3rd trimester are ineligible for the following Fall Season regardless if credits were recovered during summer school.

-When a student-athlete is determined to be academically ineligible by the Athletic Director, the student's guidance counselor and coach will be notified and asked to touch base with the student-athlete and/or family directly.
 Academically ineligible student-athletes may not participate in any team practice or contests and must forfeit all end of season awards.